devsticks/wrist-zapper/README.md

 ![The Wrist Zapper](https://github.com/devsticks/wrist-zapper/raw/master/images/device_top.jpg "The Wrist Zapper")

+If you'd like to make your own, see the build instructions [here](https://github.com/devsticks/wrist-zapper/tree/master/production_hardware/README.md).

 ## System Diagram

 The following is a basic system diagram showing the various elements of the design and how they relate to one another: